-Illuminates to warn you when your tire pressure is low.
-If the telltale remains on solid at start up or while driving, the tire pressure should be checked.
-The message center will also display LOW TIRE PRESSURE when one or more tires on your vehicle have low tire pressure.
+Illuminates when your tire pressure is low.
+If the light remains on at start up or while driving, the tire pressure should be checked.
+Refer to Inflating your tires in the Tires, Wheels and Loading chapter.
+When the ignition is first turned to on, the light will illuminate for three seconds to ensure the bulb is working.
+If the light does not turn on or begins to flash, have the system inspected by your authorized dealer.

-The telltale can also warn you when the system is malfunctioning.
-If the telltale begins to flash, when the ignition is first turned on or while driving, contact your authorized dealer as soon as possible.
-The message center will also display TIRE PRESSURE SENSOR FAULT or TIRE PRESSURE MONITOR FAULT when the system is malfunctioning.

-Please note that if your spare tire is in use, the damaged road tire must be re-installed on your vehicle to restore system functionality.
 For more information on this system, refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.

-Low fuel (RTT): Displays when the fuel level in the fuel tank is at or near empty.
-The fuel gage will turn yellow and then red depending on fuel level.
-A message may also display in the message center.
-Refer to Fuel gauge in this chapter.
+Low fuel: Illuminates when the fuel level in the fuel tank is at or near empty (refer to Fuel gauge in this chapter).

-Speed control (RTT): Illuminates when the speed control system is engaged.
+Speed control: Illuminates when the speed control is engaged.
 Turns off when the speed control system is disengaged.